kieranjwhite/CPI-II/README.md

 -------------------------------------------------------

 * src/com/hourglassapps/cpi_ii/synonyms
-This package was intended for any classes that required for synonym recognition using WordNet.
+This package was intended for any classes required for synonym recognition using WordNet.
 This aspect of the project is incomplete.

 -------------------------------------------------------